 - Return the muffin tin back into the top of the hot oven and bake for 20-25 minutes.

-- When the Yorkshire Puddings are well risen, golden and crispy remove from the oven.
+- As soon as the Yorkshire Puddings are well risen, golden and crispy remove from the oven.

 To remove the Yorkshire Puddings simply lift them out from the muffin tin.
-If any have slightly stuck run a better knife between the tin and the pudding and it should release easily.
+If any have slightly stuck run a butter knife between the tin and the pudding and it should release easily.

 Serve straight away, or as I frequently do, place on a baking tray to cool.
-Whilst dishing up the roast potatoes, pop the Homemade Yorkshire Puddings back into a hot oven to reheat.
+While dishing up the roast potatoes, pop the Homemade Yorkshire Puddings back into a hot oven to reheat.

 Although our kitchen isn’t small, it does lack workspace.
 Yet being able to make these in advance, really is a huge help, especially if we have guests joining us for dinner.

 To freeze, cool thoroughly, place in a freezer proof bag and keep in the freezer for up to one month.
 To reheat from frozen, place on a baking tray in a hot oven for 5 minutes.
 Once they are reheated they will taste as if you have just made them.
 No one will will ever know!
 Actually, I always make our Christmas Yorkshire Puddings ahead of the big day and freeze them.
 While I love cooking, I also want to have fun and enjoy myself too.

 If you have enjoyed this recipe for Homemade Yorkshire Puddings you may also like these.